pierrediedhiou/cybersecurity-journey/linux-commands.md

 - `ls /dev` — Find the name of storage peripherals on the machine
 - `lsblk` — Display storage devices
-ls -l (to find the owner of a file)

 ## File & Directory Management
 - `mkdir` — Make Directory, create a new folder
 - `rmdir` — Remove Directory, delete an empty folder